BernardQuatermass/exim-wiki/HowtoICloud.md

 I have set up Exim on my development machines to use Apple iCloud as the outgoing MTA, rewriting all mail to my own e-mail adress.
 The subject clearly indicates that this mail is coming from a development machine.

-As setting up exim like this isn't obvious.
-You need to rewrite all From's and the To, and use the correct authentication method
+Setting up exim like this isn't obvious.
+You need to rewrite all From's and the To, and use the correct authentication method.

-To setup exim like that, use (and modify) the following exim.conf:
+To set up exim like that, use (and modify) the following exim.conf:

 ---